geopandas/geopandas/doc/source/about.md

 ```

-GeoPandas is a project to add support for geographic data to pandas objects.
+GeoPandas is an open source project to add support for geographic data to pandas objects.
 It
 currently implements `GeoSeries` and `GeoDataFrame` types which are subclasses of
 `pandas.Series` and `pandas.DataFrame` respectively.
 GeoPandas objects can act on
 `shapely` geometry objects and perform geometric operations.

+GeoPandas is a community-led project written, used and supported by a wide range of
+people from all around of world of a large variety of backgrounds.
+Want to get involved
+in the community?
+See our [community guidelines](community).

+GeoPandas will always be 100% open source software, free for all to use and released
+under the liberal terms of the BSD-3-Clause license.

 ```{container} button